specialistgeneralist/Reddit-political-ideology/progress_tracker.md

 * I will try various combinations of these possible workarounds and then update the user flair script in this repo.
 * I will also look into alternative technologies, i.e. pushshift.io

+* I am currently pursuing option 3.
+This seems to be doing reasonably well.
+So far I have collected 22,600 user/flair pairs.
+I will try option 4 if this doesn't yield sufficient results by the end of the loop.

+* I have updated the 'user_flair_scraper_draft.py' script in the repo.
+Now it loops through the top 1000 posts of all time (prior, it looked through new posts).
+However, since we are limited to 1000 posts it makes sense to look through the top posts since they likely have more comments.
+For each of these posts it looks through the maximum ammount of comments that PRAW will allow  (1000 I think) and check the author of each comment.
+If the author is flaired and isn't already in our data set it records the author's username and flair.
+I also changed the script so that it provides updates on how many user/flair combinations have been saved every 100 user/flairs - this is not a material difference, just cosmetic.
+Finally, I got rid of the loopbreaker since it's unecessary - the loop will end once the  script has gone through 1000 comments in each of the top 1000 posts of all time.